 Beer culture is full of all kinds of odd words, and to someone trying their first craft beer, it may feel like your more beer-savvy friends are talking in code.
-Here’s our ever-growing beer dictionary to help you figure out why the flocculation in the fermenting may have caused the ticker to really chase that whale.
+Here’s our ever-growing beer dictionary to help you figure out why the flocculation in the fermenting may have caused the tickers and haze bois to recruit mules and chase that whale.

 This is by no means an exhaustive beer dictionary.
 Since we’re the guys that write a beer review blog, our friends will text us and ask us about certain terms from time to time.
 That’s when we add them in here – plus a few extras that are good to know.